-Richard Mellon Scaife, owner of the Pittsburgh Tribune-Review and chairman of the Scaife Foundations, has been a key financier of the American Right for decades.
-In 2006, Scaife's three major foundations—Sarah Scaife, Allegheny, and Carthage—doled out an estimated $24 million.1 A 1999 Washington Post exposé on Scaife reported that Scaife and his foundations had by that year donated "at least $340 million to conservative causes and institutions—about $620 million in current dollars, adjusted for inflation.
+Richard Mellon Scaife (1932-2014) was the owner of the Pittsburgh Tribune-Review and chairman of the Scaife Foundations.
+Before his death in 2014, he had been a key financier of the American Right for decades.
+A 1999 Washington Post exposé on Scaife reported that Scaife and his foundations had donated "at least $340 million to conservative causes and institutions—about $620 million in current dollars, adjusted for inflation.
 The total of Scaife's giving—to conservatives as well as many other beneficiaries—exceeds $600 million, or $1.4 billion in current dollars, much more than any previous estimate."

-Scaife's charitable giving is largely drawn from the oil and banking holdings of the Mellon family; Scaife's personal fortune is estimated by Forbes to be around $1.4 billion.3 Despite his wealth, Scaife was reportedly forced to cut back some of his philanthropic giving by the end of the George W. Bush administration because of the impact of "marital and legal woes," according to a February 2009 National Journal report.4 This cutback coincided with other big-name funders curbing their giving, including casino magnate Sheldon Adelson, due largely to the financial crisis that hit the U.S. economy hard in 2008 (see Eli Clifton, "The Economic Crisis: Will Money Trump Ideology?"
+Scaife's charitable giving was largely drawn from the oil and banking holdings of the Mellon family.
+Scaife's personal fortune was at one point estimated by Forbes to be around $1.4 billion.
+Despite his wealth, Scaife was reportedly forced to cut back some of his philanthropic giving by the end of the George W. Bush administration because of the impact of "marital and legal woes," according to a February 2009 National Journal report.
+This cutback coincided with other big-name funders curbing their giving, including casino magnate Sheldon Adelson, due largely to the financial crisis that hit the U.S. economy hard in 2008 (see Eli Clifton, "The Economic Crisis: Will Money Trump Ideology?"
 Right Web, October 29, 2008).

-According to Ernest Hearst, Chip Berlet, and Jack Porter, two writers who helped uncover Scaife's funding techniques were scholar Karen Rothmeyer and journalist David Warner, "who were the first to note that Scaife funded conservative projects in a very strategic manner to maximize the propaganda value of his dollars.
-Scaife accomplishes this by simultaneously funding several different projects at different groups on the same topic.
-According to Rothmeyer, the result is that in matters of defense and economic policy Scaife has helped to foster the illusion that there is a far greater diversity of views than actually exists."7
+According to one account, Scaife charitable accomplishments were achieved because of his efforts at "simultaneously funding several different projects at different groups on the same topic" with the result that "in matters of defense and economic policy Scaife … helped to foster the illusion that there is a far greater diversity of views than actually exists."

 In 1974, the Heritage Foundation, a mainstay of conservative domestic and foreign policy thought,was established.
 Scaife was pivotal in providing the seed money for the think tank, giving at least twice as much as beer magnate Joseph Coors (who donated $250,000) during Heritage's first two years.
-Scaife has served as a member of the board of trustees since 1985.11
+Scaife has served as a member of the board of trustees since 1985.

-Scaife has also been a key figure in conservative publishing.13 Scaife bought a variety of newspapers in the 1960s and early 1970s, most of which were in Pennsylvania.
+Scaife has also been a key figure in conservative publishing.
+Scaife bought a variety of newspapers in the 1960s and early 1970s, most of which were in Pennsylvania.
 His first media purchase was the Pittsburgh Tribune-Review, which he bought in 1969 for $5 million, when he was 37 years old.
-Scaife still retains ownership of the Tribune-Review.14
+Scaife still retains ownership of the Tribune-Review.

-Although his foundations have supported many of the organizations associated with the "war on terror" policies of the Bush administration, a key focus of of Scaife's funding has been conservative social and domestic causes, which is reflected in the funding his foundations provide to groups like the Institute on Religion and Public Life and the Manhattan Institute.15
+Although his foundations supported many of the organizations associated with the "war on terror" policies of the Bush administration, a key focus of Scaife's funding was conservative social and domestic causes, which was reflected in the funding his foundations provide to groups like the Institute on Religion and Public Life and the Manhattan Institute.

-Scaife has not been shy to use his minor media empire for political ends.
+Scaife was been shy about using his minor media empire for political ends.
 According to Fairness & Accuracy in Reporting: "In the final days of the 2000 presidential campaign, Pittsburgh Tribune-Review publisher Richard Mellon Scaife, a longtime conservative activist, ordered all photographs and prominent mentions of Democratic presidential candidate Al Gore removed from the front page of the paper.
 As a result, the paper's pre-election Sunday edition had a front page featuring George W. Bush in every campaign-related headline and photograph.
 A story about a Gore rally held in Pittsburgh, originally slated to run alongside a Bush piece on the front page, was moved to the inside of the paper.
 According to an account in the Pittsburgh Post-Gazette, Tribune-Review managing editor Robert Fryer 'tried to dissuade Scaife but was overruled.'"